cobwebos/docs/articles/time-series-insights/time-series-insights-query-data-csharp.md

                 toAvailabilityTimestamp);
             Console.WriteLine();

-            // Assume data for the whole availablility range is requested.
+            // Assume data for the whole availability range is requested.
             DateTime from = fromAvailabilityTimestamp;
             DateTime to = toAvailabilityTimestamp;